 Terra Hall 717

-Marc Dicciani is Dean of the College of Performing Arts at the University of the Arts in Philadelphia, past Director of the School of Music at UArts, and a professor of drumset and music business.
+Marc Dicciani is a University Dean at the University of the Arts in Philadelphia, past Dean of the College of Performing Arts, and past Director of the School of Music, as well as a professor of drumset and music business.
 He is also a very busy professional drummer and clinician with dozens of international concert dates and clinics throughout the year.

 Marc has made concert appearances performing with a wide variety of artists, including

 - jazz musicians Randy Brecker, Joey DeFrancesco, Jon Faddis, Robin Eubanks, Gerald Veasley, Pat Martino, Stanley Clarke, Phil Woods, Lew Soloff, Clark Terry, John Fedchock, Al Vizzutti, Diane Schuur, Christian McBride, John Blake, John Swana, Charles Fambrough, Steve Slagle, Jeff Jarvis, Tom Kennedy, Al Chez, Peter Nero and Jimmy Smith.

 - singers and entertainers Frank Sinatra, Sammy Davis Jr., Ben Vereen, Tom Jones, Lou Rawls, Mel Tormé, Dionne Warwick, and Natalie Cole.

 - R&B groups the Spinners and the Stylistics.

 - orchestras including the Boston Pops; the National Symphony Orchestra; the Symphony Orchestras of Dallas, New Orleans, San Diego, Long Beach, Honolulu, Edmonton, Jacksonville, Nashville, Hartford, Missouri, Stockton, North Carolina; and Buffalo Philharmonic, Gulf Coast Symphony and Philadelphia Orchestra.